Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Model-free vs. model-based regression

 Model \eqref{eq:model-based nonparametric regression} can be extended to allow for heteroscedasticity, i.e., letting

 where $\mu_x$ and $\sigma_ x$ are unknown (but assumed smooth) functions of $x \in \mathbb R^d$, and the errors $\epsilon_i$ are i.i.d. $N(0, 1)$.
 An analogous PI to (\ref{eq:normalPIest nonpar }) ensues, having first estimated $\sigma_ x$ via nonparametric smoothing.
-Nevertheless, this PI, as well as the previously mentioned PIs, i.e., \eqref{eq:normalPIestiid}, \eqref{eq:normalPIestLS} and (\ref{eq:normalPIest nonpar }), are only valid if/when the regression errors are {\it exactly} normal, an assumption that is rarely justifiable nowdays.
+Nevertheless, this PI, as well as the previously mentioned PIs, i.e., \eqref{eq:normalPIestLS} and (\ref{eq:normalPIest nonpar }), are only valid if/when the regression errors are {\it exactly} normal, an assumption that is often not justifiable.

 Furthermore, it is of interest to go beyond the assumption of a regression equation driven by i.i.d. errors since even the most general/flexible such equation, namely \eqref{eq:model-based nonparametric regression hetero}, is unnessarily restrictive.
 For example, \eqref{eq:model-based nonparametric regression hetero} implies that the skewness and kurtosis of the response $Y_i$ is constant, i.e., does not depend on $X_i$.
-In that respect, \eqref{eq:model-based nonparametric regression hetero} can not be assumed to hold even for {\tt cps71}, a dataset available within the {\tt np} package of R that has served as a workhorse for nonparametric regression for decades; see \cite{Politis2013} for details.
+However, as argued by \cite{Politis2013}, eq.~ \eqref{eq:model-based nonparametric regression hetero} can not be assumed to hold even for {\tt cps71}, a dataset available within the {\tt np} package of R that has served as a workhorse for nonparametric regression for decades.

 Note that in the random regressor case, a model equation such as \eqref{eq:model-based nonparametric regression hetero}, or any one of the more restrictive homogeneous and/or parametric versions such as \eqref{eq:model-based linear regression} or \eqref{eq:model-based nonparametric regression}, all imply (\ref{eq:regression}) --under the caveat of Remark \ref{re:1}-- but not vice versa.
 Therefore, assumption (\ref{eq:regression}) is less restrictive even than general nonparametric regression as defined by eq. \eqref{eq:model-based nonparametric regression hetero}.
 Working under assumption (\ref{eq:regression}) has been termed {\it Model-free regression} by \cite{Politis2015} in the sense that it is devoid of a model equation such as \eqref{eq:model-based linear regression}, \eqref{eq:model-based nonparametric regression} or \eqref{eq:model-based nonparametric regression hetero}; this is the subject of the following subsection.